postgres-ai/postgres-checkup/HELP.md

 # F. Autovacuum, Bloat

-For the effective work of the database we need up-to-date statistics and no index- and tables bloat.
-In this case, the autovacuum must have the correct settings.
-It is also important to understand if autovacuum functions well or not and if more or less aggressive tuning is required.

 ### F001 Autovacuum: Current Settings

-Shows autovacuum-related Postgres settings and per-table autovacuum tuning (if applied).
+Shows global and per-table (if any) autovacuum-related Postgres settings.

-Answers the following questions:
+> Insights:
-- Is any tuning applied (values are not default)?
+> - Is any tuning applied (values are not default)?
-- Are there any custom table autovacuum settings?
+> - Are there any custom table autovacuum settings?
 There are cases when the tables have a custom autovacuum configuration.
-Tracking such tables will allow you to better understand the nature of the functioning of autovacuum workers.
+Tracking such tables will allow understand the nature of the functioning of autovacuum workers.
+Such tables are marked with asterisk (*) in the following reports.

-### F002 Autovacuum: Transaction Wraparound check
+### F002 Autovacuum: Transaction Wraparound Check

-Shows a distance in % to transaction wraparound disaster for each database.
+Shows a distance in % to transaction wraparound disaster for every database.

+> Insights:
-If % is higher than 50%, you must consider tuning autovacuum settings as soon as possible.
-By identifying objects that are older than the set threshold, settings for adjusting the auto-vacuum settings will be suggested.
+> If % is higher than 50%, autovacuum tuning should be consdered as soon as possible.
+> By identifying objects that are older than the specified threshold, settings for adjusting the autovacuum settings may be suggested.

 ### F003 Autovacuum: Dead Tuples

+Current levels of dead tuples in tables in the observed database.

+> Insights:
-The main metric in a table is "Dead Tuples Ratio, %" shows the percentage of dead tuples in the tables.
+> The report's key metric, "Dead Tuples Ratio, %", shows the percentage of dead tuples in the tables.
-The column "Since the last autovacuum" gives understanding about the effectiveness of the autovacuum tuning.
+> The column "Since the last autovacuum" gives understanding about the effectiveness of the autovacuum tuning.

 ### F004, F005 Autovacuum: Heap Bloat, Index Bloat (Estimated)

-Shows total estimated tables bloat for observed database and percentage per table.
+Estimated table and index bloat is presented in this report.

+> Insights:
-Objects with a high percentage of bloat lead to a decrease in query performance, additional CPU costs, and excessive read load on the disk.
-The same applies to indexes.
+> - Objects with a high percentage of bloat lead to wasted disk space, degradation in query performance, additional CPU costs, and excessive read load on the disk.

-Checks the following things:
-- If there is no extreme (>90%) level of heap bloat estimated
-- If there is no significant (>40%) level of heap bloat estimated

-This report is based on estimations.
+> This report is based on estimations.
 The errors in bloat estimates may be significant (in some cases, up to 15% and event more).
 Use it only as an indicator of potential issues.
+> - Checks the following things:
+>     - Extreme (>90%) level of heap or index bloat estimated
+>     - Significant (>40%) level of heap or index bloat estimated

 ### F008 Autovacuum: Resource Usage

 Shows a table with Postgres settings related to autovacuum resource usage.

-Answers the following questions:
+> Insights:
-- Is  `autovacuum_max_workers`  not default? (when CPU cores >= 16)
+> - Is  `autovacuum_max_workers`  not default? (when CPU cores or vCPUs >= 10)
-- Is `autovacuum_vacuum_cost_limit` / `vacuum_cost_limit` not default?
+> - Is `autovacuum_vacuum_cost_limit` / `vacuum_cost_limit` not default?
-- Isn't `maintenance_work_mem` / `autovacuum_work_mem` too low?
+> - Isn't `maintenance_work_mem` / `autovacuum_work_mem` too low compared to table sizes and RAM?

 # G. Performance / Connections / Memory-related Settings